christianbammann/Super-Resolution-GAN-for-Retinal-OCT-Image-Classification/README.md

 # Super-Resolution GAN for Retinal OCT Image Classification

 This project explores the use of a Super-Resolution GAN (SRGAN) to enhance retinal OCT images and evaluate its impact on binary classification performance between **DME** and **DRUSEN**.
 ---

+## Project Objectives

+The primary goals of this project are:

+1. Develop a high-performing baseline classifier
+2. Implement a Super-Resolution GAN to enhance image quality
+3. Use generated images to train a second classifier
+4. Compare the performance of both models using different metrics such as F1, Accuracy, AUC

+---